I don’t care

 Non mi importa

-Importa is the third-person singular conjugation of importare, to matter or to care, in the present tense.
+Importa is the third-person singular conjugation of importare, to matter or to concern, in the present tense.

 Since we could literally translate I don’t care in Italian as “this doesn’t matter to me”, the verb importare will always be importa, no matter what the subject is in the English sentence.
 For example…